“You are not cooking from a Sports Illustrated recipe.”

 Busted.
 The crinkled and yellowing page stuck on the fridge for reference wasn’t from Gourmet or Saveur, nor even a printout from Epicurious, but an Emeril Lagasse story on his Super Bowl prep after the New Orleans Saints’ 2006 comeback run.

 The sneaky corn dip even worms its way into parties that have nothing to do with sporting events and gatherings where there’s nary a guy in sight; I was caught with the SI page on my fridge when prepping the dip for a girls-only Love Actually viewing the week before Christmas, and we ladies scraped that casserole dish clean.
-(Hugh Grant, Colin Firth, and corn dip—that’s a satisfying evening.)
+(Hugh Grant, Colin Firth, and cheesy corn dip—that’s a satisfying evening.)

-- 1/4 cup canola oil, divided
+- 2 tablespoons olive oil or canola oil, divided

-- 1 2-lb.
-(32-oz.) bag frozen corn, thawed
+- 1 16-ounce bag frozen corn, thawed

-- 1 sweet or yellow onion, diced
+- 1 sweet onion or yellow onion, finely diced

-- 1 red bell pepper, diced
+- 1 red bell pepper, finely diced

-- 2 garlic cloves, minced
+- 1 large garlic clove, minced

-- kosher salt
+- 1/4 teaspoon kosher salt

 - 1/2 teaspoon freshly ground black pepper

-- 1 cup mayonnaise
+- 1/2 cup (4 ounces; 113 grams) mayonnaise

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

-Add the cooked vegetables to the corn and mix in the black pepper, shredded cheese, yogurt, and mayonnaise.
+- Add the cooked vegetables to the corn and mix in the black pepper, shredded cheese, yogurt, and mayonnaise.
 Add a few more sprinkles of salt if necessary.